How To Have Global Parameters in Azure Synapse Analytics

 There are some drawbacks to the aforementioned parent-child inheritance workaround for achieving globals in Synapse.
 Here are a few of them.

-• If you go with the default parameter option, you don’t get any JSON linting for your globals object.
+- If you go with the default parameter option, you don’t get any JSON linting for your globals object.
 If someone enters in messed up JSON, you won’t know until runtime.

-• If you go with the default parameter option, whenever the globals JSON object needs a change, you’ll have to copy out the existing JSON, make the necessary modifications, and then copy it back in.
+- If you go with the default parameter option, whenever the globals JSON object needs a change, you’ll have to copy out the existing JSON, make the necessary modifications, and then copy it back in.
 The Synapse UI has a multiline text editor, but it’s not accessible from the default value input box, which is an obvious hint that you’re not really supposed to be using it for complex JSON objects.

-• If you go with the .json file in an Azure Storage Account option, you introduce an external dependency for your pipeline that could potentially be a point of failure.
-Not a big deal if you put some validations in place, but it’s worth noting.
+file in an Azure Storage Account option, you introduce an external dependency for your pipeline that could potentially be a point of failure.
+Not a big deal if you put some validations in place, but it’s worth noting. - Dynamically setting values in your globals JSON object is not possible.
+Only static values are allowed, depriving you of the flexibility and agility that dynamic configurations could bring.

-• By forcing all pipelines needing global values to be called from the parent, you run the risk of hitting the 40 activity limit.
-You could avoid this concern by ditching the parent-child pipeline pattern.
-Instead, you’d have a Lookup activity in every pipeline needing global values that gets them from a .json file in your storage account.
+file in your storage account.
 But then you end up doing the same lookup all over the place, each time returning the same values.
 Why not just do it once?
 We might be in a low-code world with Synapse, but that’s a code smell if I’ve ever heard (or I guess, smelled?) of one.
 But hey, you’ve got to do what you’ve got to do.
 It’s not our fault that Synapse doesn’t have global parameters.
 If you’re reading this right now, you and I, we’re the victims here.
 Do what you must.

 In a nutshell, while this workaround might work, it’s inferior to the native support for global parameters that’s already available in Azure Data Factory.